andrew-bierman/PackRat/README.md

 3. Set up the environment variables for the client and server.
    - If you have access to the development env files, use those.
 Otherwise, replace the values with your own.
    - See the `.env.example` files in the `client` and `server` directories for the necessary environment variables.

 #### Automated Setup 🛠️

 1. Run the setup script from the `PackRat` directory.
 ```
-npm run setup
+yarn setup
 ```

 #### Manual Setup 📝